-The control thermostat is factory set to a flow temperature of 85°C and must be re-set to suit the application, using the display screen & buttons as detailed in section 8.7.1.2 - Controls Operation
+The control thermostat is factory set to a flow temperature of 85°C and must be re-set to suit the application using the process detailed in section 8.7.2.1 - Controls Operation

 4) To ensure correct ignition of the boiler it is recommended to check the resistance of the hot surface igniter.
 This should be checked cold, using a suitable ohmmeter, by disconnecting the igniter from the control panel cable and measuring the resistance across the pins of the 2 way connector.
 The reading should be between 70 and 110 ohms.